-Our no nonsense blog will explain how the CCJ process works.
+Our no-nonsense blog will explain how the CCJ process works.

 The County Court Judgment (CCJ) process can seem complicated and confusing.
-In this blog, we’re going to explain exactly what a CCJ is and how it works.
+In this blog, we’re going to explain exactly what a CCJ is and how the process works.
 More importantly, we’re going to explain what you need to do if you’ve got a letter about a CCJ or you think that your creditor might try and get one.

 What is a CCJ?